Get all the latest data for Nicosia

 What are the exact steps to buy property in Nicosia right now?

-You do not necessarily need to be physically present for most steps in Nicosia because your lawyer can act on your behalf with a power of attorney, though some banks may require you to appear in person for account opening or identity verification.
+You do not always need to be physically present in Nicosia, because a lawyer can handle many steps with a valid power of attorney, but banks and some official checks may still require in-person or certified documents.

 We have a document entirely dedicated to the whole buying process our pack about properties in Nicosia.